As EOL Doulas we are advocates for people who may not know about

 Be kind to yourself.
 We were not born knowing how to do this.
 If it does not come naturally to you, you are in very good company.
 Most ventures such as this require you to study with a mentor, someone who knows how to guide you through unfamiliar territory.

 Love to you on your journey as you lay the foundation to the framework of your private practice.
 I am so happy to share with you what I have learned from hard won experience and it is my honor to help you get to where YOU want to be.

 We are all in this together.
 We are changing the geography of dying, one person at a time.
 If we build strong supports for ourselves, the doula in private practice, we will be able to sustain this beautiful service for years to come.

-Join us for our "2019 Master Class LIVE!
+Join us now for our "2019 Master Class LIVE!
 Practice Development for End of Life Doulas/Coaches/Guides/Specialists."
-Its our 3rd annual and sells out (we like to keep it small :) Learn more HERE
+Its our 3rd annual and sells out quickly (we like to keep it small :) Learn more HERE

 If You KNOW You Are Ready Now to Join Us and Become a